 Tuberous sclerosis or tuberous sclerosis complex (TSC) is a genetic disorder that is characterised by hamartomas in many organs, but particularly the skin, brain, eye, kidney and heart.
-Hamartomas are non-cancerous malformations composed of overgrowth of the cells and tissues that normally occur in the affected area and include naevi (birthmarks).
+Hamartomas are non-cancerous malformations composed of an overgrowth of the cells and tissues that normally occur in the affected area and include naevi (birthmarks).
 Tuberous sclerosis is also known as epiloia.

-About one third of all cases of tuberous sclerosis are inherited from an affected parent.
+About one-third of all cases of tuberous sclerosis are inherited from an affected parent.
 All other cases are due to sporadic new mutations occurring in the early stages of life, most often mutations of TSC2.

 People of all races and sex may be affected.
 The condition may become apparent any time from infancy to adulthood but usually occurs between 2-6 years of age.

 Skin lesions are found in 60-70% of cases of tuberous sclerosis.

 Epilepsy is present in about 70% of patients with tuberous sclerosis.

 Developmental delay and behavioural problems may also occur.
 Symptoms include mild to severe mental retardation, autism, attention deficit disorder (ADD), anxiety, depression, paranoia and schizophrenia.